 - acute concern on behalf of another student

-Personal counselling often helps people to remember and identify their strengths, to better understand the specific concern they are experiencing, and to determine the directions they need to take in order to address the concern.
+Personal counselling helps individuals to better understand the specific concern they are experiencing, identify their strengths and to determine the directions they need to take in order to address the concern.
 Personal counselling also facilitates greater understanding of difficult emotions, relationships and behaviours, and increased ability to manage and overcome these challenges.
 Gaining therapeutic insight into what might be your problematic patterns very often strengthens your capacity to live in new and more flexible ways.

 Counselling can be both reassuring/supportive as well as challenging.
 Since it often involves discussing difficult or troubling aspects of your life, you may experience uncomfortable feelings, and may even find that as you work on your concerns, things first feel worse before they feel better.
 However, while there are no guarantees of what you will experience, personal counselling very often leads to solutions to specific problems, better relationships, and significant reductions in feelings of distress.

 Daytime, evening and lunchtime appointments are available in order to accommodate the needs of students in a timely manner.
-You should be able to see a counsellor within a week.
+Urgent issues are addressed immediately.